-Prerequisites for Integrating Active Directory and ISE
+Prerequisites for Active Directory and ISE integration

-Ensure you have the privileges of a Super Admin or System Admin in ISE.
+Verify that you have the privileges of a Super Admin or System Admin in ISE.

 Use the Network Time Protocol (NTP) server settings to synchronize the time between the Cisco server and Active Directory.
 The maximum allowed time difference between ISE and AD is 5 minutes

 The configured DNS on ISE must be able to answer SRV queries for DCs, GCs, and KDCs with or without additional Site information.